Memphis police disband unit that beat Tyre Nichols

 “Your Blackness will not stop us from fighting you.
 These five cops not only disgraced their names, they disgraced our race,” Sharpton said.

-Associated Press reporters Aaron Morrison in New York, Travis Loller in Nashville, Tennessee, and Rebecca Reynolds in Lexington, Kentucky, contributed to this report.
+Associated Press reporters Aaron Morrison in New York, Travis Loller in Nashville, Tennessee, Rebecca Reynolds in Lexington, Kentucky, and Gary Fields in Washington, D.C., contributed to this report.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.